Find Grad Schools

 5 Yearly Graduations

 Sam Houston State University is the 14th most popular school in the nation for students seeking a doctor's degree in educational/instructional technology.
-Each year, around 21,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,856 per year, while in-state graduate students, on average, pay $5,765 per year.
 During the most recent year for which we have data, 5 people received their doctor's degree in educational/instructional technology from SHSU.
-Of these students, 80% were women and 40% were members of underrepresented racial-ethnic groups.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #16